-The Tribunal has always referred to the significant uncertainty related to the volume of mergers and the value of the filing fees expected by the Commission and while the impact may have been minor in prior years the impact of COVID-19 has been and is expected to be significant (reduction of 51.45%).
-So, while the MTEF budget is drawn, using the Commissions estimates as a basis for the two outer years of the MTEF, it will be necessary to reconsider the impact of COVID-19 on the budget in the next financial year.
+As indicated throughout this document there is significant uncertainty with regard to both the volume of mergers and the value of the filing fees expected by the Commission.
+So, while the MTEF budget is drawn, using the Commissions estimates as a basis, it is possible that we may need to reconsider the budget in the next financial year.